pngan/home-server/README.md

 # home-server

-Configuration files for home server, based on Ubuntu, with Caddy reverse proxy, and docker-compose services.
+This supersedes the repo `home-server-old`, which is based on Ubunut, and a nginx reverse proxy.